ptomulik/puppet-packagex/README.md

 ## Limitations

+* If there are several ports installed with same *portname* - for example `docbook` - then `puppet resource packagex docbook` will list only one of them (the last one from `portversion`s list - usually the most recent).
+It is so, because `portsx` uses *portorigins* to identify its instances (as `name` paramateter).
+None of the existing `instances` is identified by `puppet` as an instance of `docbook` and `puppet` falls back to use provider's `query` method.
+But `query` handles only one package per name (in this case the last one from *portversion*'s list if chosen).
+This is an issue, which will not probably be fixed, so you're encouraged to use *portorigins*.
 * Currently there is no system tests for the new *portsx* provider.
 This is, because there are no FreeBSD prefab images provided by `rspec-system` yet.
 I hope this changes in not so far future, see status of the [request for freebsd